Jubaroo/wurmstats/Readme.md

 * $root.servers - A list of servers sent in the feed
     * name - The name of the server
     * maxplayers - The max players set in the server configuration
+    * online - True if the server is online, false if it is offline.
+(This is determined by maxplayers, a value of `0` indicates a server is offline.)
     * players - Current player count
 * $root.lastUpdated - This is a a formatted version of `$root.timestamp`
 * $root.upSince - A formatted version of `$root.uptime`